 Dodd-Frank Wall Street Reform And Consumer Protection Act

-The statute of limitations for employees filing a Dodd-Frank claim is 6 years after the retaliatory conduct occurred or 3 years after material facts became known or should have been known by the employee.
+The statute of limitations for employees filing a Dodd-Frank claim is six years after the retaliatory conduct occurred or three years after material facts became known or should have been known by the employee.
 No action may be brought more than 10 years after the violation occurred.

-The Act provides employees with a right to file a private lawsuit in federal district court, as opposed to first requiring exhaustion of administrative remedies.
+The act provides employees with a right to file a private lawsuit in the federal district court, as opposed to first requiring exhaustion of administrative remedies.
 An employee receives whistleblower protection under Dodd-Frank for reporting potential fraud to the SEC, irrespective of whether the report had merit.
-In some instances, an employee may collect double back-pay damages for violations of the act.
+In some instances, an employee may collect double back pay damages for violations of the act.

 Contact Fisher Taubenfeld LLP